JTarball/tetherbox/docker/README.md

 Note you should never just use this on its own as it is meant as a 'base' as such requires requirements etc.

+#### How was the 'base' directory created?
+the base directory is a submodule from docker-base repo git submodule add https://github.com/JTarball/docker-base.git base

+#### How was the 'base' directory updated?
+git submodule update --remote --merge

 ### 'app' directory
 This is the main docker image used for this project.
 This folder contains a directory which will contain all development files (django & polymer).
 This is shared for development.